jumper423/decaptcha/docs/AnticaptchaReCaptcha-en.md

 The money our employees earn are considered a good salary in countries such as India, Pakistan or Vietnam.
 With your help, they now have the choice between working on the dirty production and computer work.

 ###Prices
-Стоимость Рекапчи: от 2 USD за 1000 решений.
+The cost Recaptcha: 2 USD per 1000 solutions.

 ###Description recognition
 You don't need to emulate a browser and run the Java-scripts.